 I needed to look inside myself and remind myself that no matter what the outside entities asked of me (charting, pillow fluffing, updated med lists, unsafe patient:nurse ratios), that all I could do was be the best nurse to my patients.

-One day, I won’t have to be a nurse anymore.
+One day, I won’t have to stay in nursing.
 Truthfully, I don’t even know that I will miss it when that day comes.
 (The nurse that opened my eyes to this post’s revelation thinks I will.)
 But until then, I’ll bust my ass for my patients.
 I’ll advocate, treat, help and heal because it’s why I became a nurse in the first place.

 As always, if this article resonated with you, share it 🙂 And I love comments, so don’t hesitate to let me know your feels about healthcare, nursing or any combo of the two.